INVESTMENT bank Cantor Fitzgerald Europe (CFE) is to open an Edinburgh office after hiring a team from rival Shore Capital.

 White, a graduate of the University of Glasgow, has worked in equity research since 1993.
 Previous roles include ten years with Deutsche Bank where, until 2009, he was a managing director covering pharma and life sciences.
 From 2009 he was head of healthcare at Shore Capital.

 Taylor had been a healthcare analyst at Shore Capital since 2010.
-Before that he held a number of commercial roles within the healthcare sector, including head of business development at Scottish Health Innovations, commercial development officer at Charles River Laboratories and NHS projects co-ordinator at Servier Laboratories UK.
+Before that he held roles in the healthcare sector, including head of business development at Scottish Health Innovations.